jenkins-x/jx-community/README.md

 # Welcome to the Jenkins X Community

-We value respect and inclusiveness and follow the [CDF Code of Conduct](https://github.com/cdfoundation/toc/blob/master/CODE_OF_CONDUCT.md) in all interactions.
+We value respect and inclusiveness and follow the [CDF Code of Conduct](https://jenkins-x.io/community/code_of_conduct/) in all interactions.

+Join us on [Slack](https://jenkins-x.io/community/#slack), [Discourse](https://jenkinsx.discourse.group/), and during [Office Hours](https://jenkins-x.io/community/#office-hours) to ask questions and tell us what you are building.
+Upcoming events are shown on our [Event Calendar](https://jenkins-x.io/community/calendar/) or announced on [Twitter](https://twitter.com/jenkinsxio).

 This repo contains information on joining and contributing to the Jenkins X community - improving docs, improving code, collaborating etc.